ManiTheFerfriGuy/FlyzexRubika/README.md

 # FlyzexBot cPanel Deployment Guide

+> **Rubika update:** The bot now ships with a native Rubika adapter.
+If you are migrating from Telegram, you can keep the same deployment flow—just provide your Rubika bot token via `BOT_TOKEN` and point `config/settings.yaml` to the correct storage paths.
+For Telegram deployments, use the checklist below before following the full guide.

+### Quick Telegram deployment checklist
+- Create a bot with [@BotFather](https://t.me/botfather) and copy the token.
+- Export the token as `BOT_TOKEN` in your environment or hosting control panel.
+- Duplicate `config/settings.example.yaml` to `config/settings.yaml` and adjust storage paths if needed.
+- Install dependencies from `requirements.txt` and run `python bot.py`.

 This guide walks you through preparing, configuring, and running FlyzexBot on shared hosting that uses **cPanel**.
 Every section builds on the previous one, so follow the steps in order and keep cPanel open in another browser tab while you work.

 ---